 DMU students are only eligible to receive one academic-led trip bursary per year.
 Please check our eligibility criteria for further details.

-Students will visit Hollywood and experience the Los Angeles metropolitan area, immersing themselves in specific media fan cultures that are studied on the module.
+Students on this module will have the opportunity to visit Hollywood and experience the Los Angeles metropolitan area, immersing themselves in specific media fan cultures that are studied on the module.

 The key component of the trip is the visit to the three-day fan convention, but students will also produce their own itinerary from a list of possible activities which focus on their learning on the module.